philbertshea/tp/docs/UserGuide.md

       * After the edit, the student has AT LEAST a valid `TUTORIAL_GROUP` OR a valid `LAB_GROUP`.
     * E.g. if the student of index 1 currently has a valid `PHONE_NUMBER` but no valid `TELEGRAM_HANDLE`:
       * `edit -i 1 -p 90001234` is valid, because he will still have a valid phone number after the edit.
-      * `edit -i 1 -t @telehandle123` is valid, because he will have BOTH a valid phone number AND a valid teleHandle after the edit.
+      * `edit -i 1 -tg @telehandle123` is valid, because he will have BOTH a valid phone number AND a valid teleHandle after the edit.
       * `edit -i 1 -p` is INVALID, because the proposed edit would make the student have NEITHER a valid phone number, NOR a valid teleHandle after the edit.